 23All the other events of Asa’s reign, and all his exploits, and all his actions, and the towns that he fortified, are recorded in the Annals of the Kings of Judah.
 However, in his old age he suffered from a foot ailment.
 24Asa slept with his fathers and was buried with his fathers in the city of his father David.
 His son Jehoshaphat succeeded him as king.

 25Nadab son of Jeroboam had become king over Israel in the second year of King Asa of Judah, and he reigned over Israel for two years.
 26He did what was displeasing to the LORD; he continued in the ways of his father, in the sins which he caused Israel to commit.
 27Then Baasha son of Ahijah, of the House of Issachar, conspired against him; and Baasha struck him down at Gibbethon of the Philistines, while Nadab and all Israel were laying siege to Gibbethon.
 28Baasha killed him in the third year of King Asa of Judah and became king in his stead.
-29As soon as he became king, he struck down all the House of Jeroboam; he did not spare a single soul belonging to Jeroboam until he destroyed it—in accordance with the word that the LORD had spoken through His servant, the prophet Ahijah the Shilonite—30because of the sins which Jeroboam committed and which he caused Israel to commit thereby vexing the LORD, the God of Israel.
+29As soon as he became king, he struck down all the House of Jeroboam; he did not spare a single soul belonging to Jeroboam until he destroyed it—in accordance with the word that the LORD had spoken through His servant Ahijah the Shilonite—30because of the sins which Jeroboam committed and which he caused Israel to commit, thereby vexing the LORD, the God of Israel.

 31The other events of Nadab’s reign and all his actions are recorded in the Annals of the Kings of Israel.